PietrodeOcre/whatsie/README.md

 __Whatsie is not available anymore.
-Please use the [official client](https://www.whatsapp.com/download/).
-The following is a final version of the abandoned, unofficial _WhatsApp Web_ client Whatsie.
-This project is/was not affiliated with WhatsApp Inc. in any way.
+Please use the [official client]().
+The following is a final version of the abandoned, unofficial _ Web_ client Whatsie.
+This project is/was not affiliated with Whap Inc. in any way.
 It will not be updated.__

 # Whatsie

-A simple &amp; beautiful desktop client for [WhatsApp Web](https://web.whatsapp.com/).
+A simple &amp; beautiful desktop client for [Wasap Web]().
 Chat without distractions on OS X, Windows and Linux.
-Not affiliated with WhatsApp or Facebook.
+Not affiliated with  or .
 This is **NOT** an official product.

 ![Whatsie Screenshot](./screenshot.png)